csmaxpower/MoesTavern-ETServerInstalls/README.md

 - [ ] There will then be user prompts for setting an `username` and `password` for **FTP** access of the server.
 This will configure the `vsftpd` service and also write a `DENY` line in the SSH access file for the new user that was just created to keep things nice and secure.

 - Finally, the script will write and configure a system level service for running the ETL server, a system restart service and system timer to manage daily restarts.
-The default timer is set to restart the server service at `05:00am` (server local time).
+The default timer is set to restart the server service at `05:00am` if not specified during installation (server local time).

 ### Example system service usage:
 `sudo systemctl start|stop|status|restart etlserver-27960.service`